Police make arrests after briefly storming protest at Hong Kong university

 Police labeled the group as "rioters," which carries a heavy prison sentence if convicted.

-The campus is in the city's Hung Hom district, just across Victoria Harbor from Hong Kong Island and close to major roads, including across harbor tunnel.
-Also near the Chinese People's Liberation Army base.
+The campus is in the city's Hung Hom district, just across Victoria Harbor from Hong Kong Island and close to major roads, including across a harbor tunnel.
+It is also near the Chinese People's Liberation Army base.

 Near the university on a flyover at the toll booths at the Cross-Harbour Tunnel, a police armored vehicle caught fire from gas bombs thrown by protesters, local broadcaster TVB reported.
 The fire was put out by police tear gas fired to disperse the protesters.